reactabular/reactabular/README.md

 ## Available Packages

 The following image shows roughly what packages are available.
-It is possible to use packages beyond these, but these are the ones maintained within the Reactabular organization:
+You will need to install them individually based on your needs.
+It is possible to use packages beyond these, but the ones listed below are maintained within the Reactabular organization:

 ![Reactabular packages](./images/overall.png)